Schaefer's theorem for graphs: Higher arity polymorphisms

-We are now set up to prove Proposition~\ref{prop:nonProjGeneratesMin}, and hence complete the proof of Proposition~\ref{prop:maxMinMajorityMonority}. \begin{proof}[\pf of Proposition~\ref{prop:nonProjGeneratesMin}] Let $f$ be given.
+\begin{proof}[\pf of Proposition~\ref{prop:nonProjGeneratesMin}] Let $f$ be given.
 By Theorem~\ref{thm:minimal-ops}, $f$ generates a binary canonical injection $g$ of type projection, $\mini$, or $\maxi$.
 In the last two cases we are done, so consider the first case.
-We claim that $f$ also generates a (not necessarily canonical) binary injection $h$ of type $\mini$ or $\maxi$.
-Then $h(g(x,y),g(y,x))$ is still of type $\mini$ or $\maxi$ and in addition canonical, and the proposition follows.
+We claim that $f$ also generates a binary function $h$ of type $\mini$ or $\maxi$.
+Then $h(g(x,y),g(y,x))$ is still of type $\mini$ or $\maxi$ and in addition canonical and injective, and the proposition follows.